ChromiaProject/rell/formatter/docs/entry.md

 # General
 The formatter module is used to enable formatting for *.rell* files.
-It does this by using a set of defined rules for how tokens should be formatted in regard to its surrounding with a few options that can override the default values.
+It does this by using a set of defined rules for how tokens should be formatted in regard to its surrounding with a few options that can override the default values with a `.rellformat` file in the repository.

-//TODO should the rell_format file be introduced here? or in the client

 # Packages